leone2016/MPP_ASSIGNMENTS/MPP_ASSIGNMENTS/src/lab9/README.md

 answers in a text file in the relevant package.

-* **PartB:**

-  The method equals() is not overriding, is overloaded which is not recognized in java as a equality mechanism.
+* **PartB:** The method equals() is not overriding, is overloaded which is not recognized in java as a equality mechanism.

   As a result, when the code tries to check if an Employee is in a list (using contains), it does not use logical equality based on name and salary.
 It falls back to reference equality (==), which fails unless it's the exact same object reference.

   To fix it, override equals(Object) and implement hashCode accordingly

-* Part C:  The removeDuplicates method uses a HashMap<Employee, Employee> to detect duplicates.
+* **Part C:**  The removeDuplicates method uses a HashMap<Employee, Employee> to detect duplicates.
 The reason why is not working is becasue hashmap uses hash code to compare if an object is equals than another. but in this case it was created.
   As a result, the code tries to use the hashMap method containsKey, inside it will use an id (hash code) to find the value.

-* Part D. This HasMap uses equals() and hashCode()   which are implemented correctly.
+* **Part D:** This HasMap uses equals() and hashCode()   which are implemented correctly.

   However, in this case, the equals() method includes the 'visited' field, which is mutable.
 When an Employee is marked as visited after insertion, it changes the object's equality and hash code.